 At any time of year, birds of prey can be seen quartering above the flat landscape and the western bank of Woodwalton Fen provides a great watch point.
-Marsh Harriers can be seen all year round and an occasional Hen Harrier in winter.
+Marsh Harriers can be seen all year round and the occasional Hen Harrier in winter.
 Short-eared, Barn and Little Owls are all regularly present.
-During recent winters, flocks of resident Mute Swans have begun to be joined by Whoopers from their breeding grounds in Iceland.
+During recent winters, flocks of resident Mute Swans have begun to be joined by Whooper Swans from their breeding grounds in Iceland.
 In spring the drumming display flight of Snipe is an increasing possibility and the haunting calls of breeding Lapwing can be enjoyed from the bank.
 Many Skylarks are present all year, as are Meadow Pipits and Reed Buntings.
-The grazing cattle are often attractive to Yellow Wagtails and Corn Buntings sing from any available perch.
+The grazing cattle are often attractive to Yellow Wagtails, and Corn Buntings sing from any available perch.

 You can take the 2 km (one way) walk from Woodwalton Fen across to Middle Farm.
 Access to the farm is from the western bank of Woodwalton Fen following a waymarked path and through two small wooden gates.
 However, be prepared for uneven ground and often extremely muddy conditions.
 At the moment you will need to return the way you came but circular routes are planned for the future.
-Darlow's and Middle Farm are extremely senstive areas, for breeding birds in particular, only assistance dogs are allowed on these sites.
+Darlow's and Middle Farm are extremely senstive areas, for breeding birds in particular, so only assistance dogs are allowed on these sites.

 Have a look at a map of Woodwalton Fen to see the pathway to Middle Farm.

 The Woodwalton Fen page has more details on this National Nature Reserve.

 Please see the Wildlife Trust Countryside Centre page for more details.